adobe/jsonschema2md/Contributing.md

-# Contributing to Adobe Cloud Platform JSON Schema Markdown Tools
+# Contributing to JSON Schema Markdown Tools

-This project is an Open Development/Inner Source project and welcomes contributions from everyone at Adobe.
+This project is an Open Development/Inner Source project and welcomes contributions from everyone who finds it useful or lacking.

+## Code Of Conduct

+This project adheres to the Adobe [code of conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to SOMEEMAIL.

+## Contributor License Agreement

+All third-party contributions to this project must be accompanied by a signed contributor license.
+This gives Adobe permission to redistribute your contributions as part of the project.
+Sign our CLA at [SOME LINK](no link yet).
+You only need to submit an Adobe CLA one time, so if you have submitted one previously, you are probably good to go!

 ## Things to Keep in Mind